-What should your product strategy be?
+What should your product strategy include?

 If your product vision is the long-term outcome you hope to deliver with your product, then your product strategy defines how you’ll get there.
 Your strategy is also the link between your roadmap and your product vision—the strategy turns the vision into actions you can take to achieve those long-term goals.

 In general, you need to have a few basic elements for good product strategy planning.
 It includes: